4W4I5/Semester-4-Notes/CLC/Sessional 2 Prep/Sessional 2 Quick Notes.md

 - Supported Routing Types
 	- Simple
 		- Used in single-server environments
+		- Use for a single resource that performs a given function for your domain (such as a web server that serves content for the example.com website).
 	- Weighted Round Robin
 		- Assign weights to resource records sets to specify the frequency
 			- Its a turn by turn system that gives weights to each resource